cscully-allison/data-ensemble-interview-artifacts/Codes.md

     - Stats
       - Spoken
       - Drawn
-    - (KATY: Can you explain this a bit to me?
-I thought P7 included the call graph in their initial drawing.)
     * Call tree/call graph (not described as a "main part" of the data, not drawn)
     * When initially describing the data, P7 includes the call tree/graph but then does not draw it or include it as a main part.
         * “So with  [EnsembleAPI Object], the general premise is you'll have a collection of profiles presenting different runs of a piece of software.
 And those runs can be differentiated by almost any parameter, problem size compiler.”